BubbleBirb/cybirbs/README.md

 - `Designer` - Designer of design.
 - `Worth` - Design's worth.
 - `Status` - Whether it's okay to resale, trade, or gift a design - or if the design is voided.
-- `Cooldown` - Designs can be traded after this date. **Small warnings will pop up in these cells,** don't worry about them, they sheet is working as intended.
+- `Cooldown` - Designs can be traded after this date. **Small warnings will pop up in these cells,** don't worry about them, the sheet is working as intended.
 - `Design Type` - Type of design.
 - `Transaction Type` - If it's a new entry or a traded design, etc.
 - `Proof` - Proof of transaction.